-- Maybe, the most challenging topic of turbulence modeling is the prediction of transition to turbulence. - It is a very complex phenomenon and difficult to predict, even in experiments. - Trying to predict transition to turbulence in CFD requires very fine meshes and well calibrated models, different from the traditional turbulence models we have described so far. - Traditional turbulence models do not discriminate between laminar and turbulent regimes - They assume that the boundary layer is turbulent in all its extension. - But assuming that the boundary layer is entirely turbulent might not be a good assumption, as in some regions the boundary layer might still be laminar, so we may be overpredicting drag forces, overpredicting heat transfer rate, predicting wrong separation points, or predicting wrong mixing rates. - The main transition to turbulence mechanism are, - Natural transition. - Bypass transition. - Separation induced transition (laminar separation bubbles). - Crossflow transition (due to spanwise effects).
+- Maybe, the most challenging topic of turbulence modeling is the prediction of transition to turbulence. - It is a very complex phenomenon and difficult to predict, even in experiments. - Trying to predict transition to turbulence in CFD requires very fine meshes and well calibrated models, different from the traditional turbulence models we have described so far. - Traditional turbulence models do not discriminate between laminar and turbulent regimes. - To some extension, we can say that they assume that the boundary layer is turbulent in all its extension. - But assuming that the boundary layer is entirely turbulent might not be a good assumption, as in some regions the boundary layer might still be laminar, so we may be overpredicting drag forces, overpredicting heat transfer rate, predicting wrong separation points, or predicting wrong mixing rates. - The main transition to turbulence mechanism are, - Natural transition. - Bypass transition. - Separation induced transition (laminar separation bubbles). - Crossflow transition (due to spanwise effects).